shreyash0502/ETL_crypto/README.md

 Before any of the operations, the first thing is to set-up the database and create the necessary tables.
 For this purpose, run the table_creation.bat file(by double clicking it).
 The command terminal will open up which will prompt the user to enter hostname, username, and password(password will be asked twice for safety).
 If all the details are correct, we enter into the MySQL shell and here we can execute MySQL queries.
+Note: "config.py" file gets updated automatically for storing the current user's inputs for host, user and password, when we run the table_creation.bat file.

 ![image](https://user-images.githubusercontent.com/56553419/175799402-60305a84-0048-495e-a27f-ea83ba9b4a9d.png)